Alamos Gold (NYSE:AGI) Sees Strong Trading Volume

-The business also recently disclosed a dividend, which was paid on Wednesday, June 30th.
-Shareholders of record on Wednesday, June 16th were given a $0.025 dividend.
+The business also recently announced a dividend, which was paid on Wednesday, June 30th.
+Investors of record on Wednesday, June 16th were given a dividend of $0.025 per share.
 This represents a yield of 1.14%.
 The ex-dividend date of this dividend was Tuesday, June 15th.
-Alamos Gold’s dividend payout ratio (DPR) is presently 10.00%.
+Alamos Gold’s dividend payout ratio (DPR) is currently 10.00%.

-Large investors have recently added to or reduced their stakes in the business.
-First Eagle Investment Management LLC raised its position in Alamos Gold by 1.8% in the first quarter.
-First Eagle Investment Management LLC now owns 9,277,333 shares of the basic materials company’s stock valued at $72,494,000 after purchasing an additional 166,337 shares during the period.
-Citigroup Inc. increased its position in shares of Alamos Gold by 733.9% during the first quarter.
-Citigroup Inc. now owns 208,667 shares of the basic materials company’s stock worth $1,630,000 after acquiring an additional 183,643 shares during the last quarter.
-Foundry Partners LLC increased its position in shares of Alamos Gold by 51.3% during the first quarter.
-Foundry Partners LLC now owns 1,670,320 shares of the basic materials company’s stock worth $13,045,000 after acquiring an additional 566,330 shares during the last quarter.
-Evoke Wealth LLC purchased a new stake in shares of Alamos Gold during the first quarter worth about $452,000.
-Finally, XTX Topco Ltd purchased a new stake in shares of Alamos Gold during the first quarter worth about $143,000.
-53.47% of the stock is currently owned by institutional investors.
+A number of institutional investors have recently made changes to their positions in AGI.
+FMR LLC increased its holdings in Alamos Gold by 2.1% in the 1st quarter.
+FMR LLC now owns 5,226,012 shares of the basic materials company’s stock valued at $26,515,000 after buying an additional 106,099 shares during the period.
+Amundi Pioneer Asset Management Inc. increased its holdings in Alamos Gold by 16.5% in the 1st quarter.
+Amundi Pioneer Asset Management Inc. now owns 950,234 shares of the basic materials company’s stock valued at $4,827,000 after buying an additional 134,396 shares during the period.
+Healthcare of Ontario Pension Plan Trust Fund bought a new stake in Alamos Gold in the 4th quarter valued at $3,209,000.
+LPL Financial LLC increased its holdings in Alamos Gold by 13.3% in the 4th quarter.
+LPL Financial LLC now owns 18,523 shares of the basic materials company’s stock valued at $162,000 after buying an additional 2,168 shares during the period.
+Finally, Bank Julius Baer & Co.
+Ltd Zurich increased its holdings in Alamos Gold by 24.8% in the 4th quarter.
+Bank Julius Baer & Co.
+Ltd Zurich now owns 78,057 shares of the basic materials company’s stock valued at $683,000 after buying an additional 15,535 shares during the period.
+53.47% of the stock is currently owned by hedge funds and other institutional investors.

 Alamos Gold, Inc engages in the exploration, development, mining and extraction of precious metals.
 It operates through the following segments: Young-Davidson, Mulatos, Island Gold, Elchanate, Kirazli and Corporate and Other.
 The company was founded on February 21, 2003 and is headquartered in Toronto, Canada.